solid/data-interoperability-panel/data-validation/use-cases.md

 - Unfortunately, this version of BarChat has a bug, and writes messages in a format that FooChat cannot parse, and modifies the meta-data associated with the chatroom in a manner that breaks the linkages between the chat and the messages associated with it.
 - Bob is no longer able to chat with Alice and Mary because FooChat can't parse or even see the new messages.
 - Alice and Mary both see an error in FooChat because the chatroom metadata has been corrupted.
 - Most importantly, they don't have much recourse.
-Fixing the problem involves manually editing linked data.
+Fixing the problem involves manually editing linked data, possibly requiring information lost when BarChat wrote malformed data.
 They are savvy, but they aren't experts in RDF.

 __An application *migrates* data, and creates breaking changes for other applications.__
 - Alice uses FooHealth to manage all of her personal health data, which is stored in her Solid pod.
 - FooHealth has a major update.
 For that update to work, it needs to cycle through all of her existing data and make structural changes.
 - FooHealth was already granted write access to Alice's health data because it is her primary tool for managing the data inside.